TiffanyJTFu/TiffanyFu/_pages/cv.md

 ======
 * **Ignite Fair organizaiont - Sponsorship Coordinator** 2024 - Present
   * Ignite Fair is a student-led non-profit organization that empowers youth by promoting STEM education, leadership, and innovation through events and community outreach
-  * Served as Sponsorship Coordinator for the "Ignite the Stage" event at September, a youth-led showcase aimed at inspiring creativity, public speaking, and student engagement
+  * Served as Sponsorship Coordinator for the "Ignite the Stage" event at September 2025, a youth-led showcase aimed at inspiring creativity, public speaking, and student engagement
   * Actively participated in planning and execution of the event, contributing to sponsor outreach, event logistics, and day-of coordination
   * Researched and contacted potential sponsors, developed sponsorship packages, and helped secure funding and in-kind support
   * Collaborated with cross-functional team members to ensure smooth event execution and community impact